Writing Techincal Documentation and User Manuals

 On the surface, the problem with writing decent documentation is not knowing the intended audience; you need to think as they think, walk in their shoes, and use terminology, concepts, and analogies they are already familiar with.

-But the real problem eventually lies in the face that the audience you think you have is not the one you really have.
-And to makes things worse,your audience changes.
+But the real problem eventually lies in the fact that the audience you think you have is not the one you really have.
+And to makes things worse, audiences change with time.
+People learn.
+The new user eventually becomes a power user.

-Take for example a software library, generically the literature must convince upper management to buy it, at a high level it should let the architects know what it can do and how the pieces fit together, at a lower level it should teach a developer how to use it, and at the lowest level it should explain the nitty-gritty to the hardcore techie.
+Take for example a software library, generically the marketing literature must convince upper management to buy it, it should let system administrators know how to install and configure it, at a high level it should let the architects know what it can do and how the pieces fit together, at a lower level it should teach a developer how to use it, and at the lowest level it should explain the nitty-gritty to the hardcore techie.

-Recognize that while just as there's a difference experience level, there's also a different tasks documentation is used for.
-Tasks may be partitioned to different people.
+Just as documentation is designed for people have varing degrees of personal experience, there's also a dimension of usage pertaining to roles and tasks.
+Tasks may be partitioned among different people.
 Thus, the office flunkie will need detailed steps for knowing how to install this new package and validate he installed it correctly.
 The user guide will need to be explanatory.
 The reference guide can focus on details.
+Different audiences and different tasks require different levels of details.

 Example Manuals